 Research by Morgan Stanley shows that one billion electric cars will be on the roads by 2050.

 Want to see how this electric car software system works?
-Intellias, one of the leading Tier 2 companies in Eastern Europe, is ready to share some knowledge with you.
+Intellias, one of the leading custom software development and Tier 2 companies in Eastern Europe, is ready to share some knowledge with you.
 Keep reading to find out more about electric car software solutions.

 The electric car battle is on – market data proves it

 In November 2017, electric car market growth reached a serious milestone – 3 million electric and plug-in hybrid cars on the roads worldwide.
 Astonishing, isn’t it?
 In 2017, sales of plug-in vehicles reached 1,223,600 units, with battery electric cars accounting for 66%.

 Tesla, GM, Nissan, Volkswagen, and Volvo are among the well-known brands committed to the electrification of cars.
 But here’s something really interesting: 6 out of 10 of the world’s biggest electric car companies are Chinese.
 SAIC, BYD, FAW Group, Geely, BAIC, and Dongfeng have electric cars in their own lineups and also partner with European and American brands.
 In fact, Geely owns the well-known Volvo, which has recently announced the electrification of its entire lineup starting from 2019.